automuteus/automuteus/internal/api/AUTHORIZATION.md

 those count toward Discord's invalid-request limit that blocks the whole host.

 `GET /guild/stats` is the stats page in one document (`GuildStats` in `guild_stats.go`).
-Any member may read it, as any member may run `/stats guild`.
+Any member may read it.
-Every guild gets the summary (finished games and each side's wins); the leaderboards are included only while the guild's premium is active, so the free tier shows exactly what the slash command shows and a free guild costs one count query.
+Every guild gets the summary (finished games and each side's wins); the leaderboards are included only while the guild's premium is active, so a free guild costs one count query.
 The premium boards run concurrently and are trimmed in SQL to the guild's leaderboard minimum, five entries each (the leaderboard size setting is no longer consulted; it is being retired), rather than ranking every player and keeping the top few in Go.
-User IDs are resolved to a name and avatar through Discord with the bot's token (`player_profiles.go`: the member record, else the global user record for someone who left), cached in Redis for twelve hours with misses remembered for one, and failing that the names the bot cached for the guild (the same Redis records `/stats` uses).
-The Discord phase of one build has a four-second budget, after which the remaining users get cached names, and a 429 on one member lookup pauses every member lookup in that guild (cooldowns are kept per Discord route bucket, not per full path).
+User IDs are resolved to a name and avatar through Discord with the bot's token (`player_profiles.go`: the member record, else the global user record for someone who left), cached in Redis for twelve hours with misses remembered for one; a user nothing resolves is shown by ID.
+The Discord phase of one build has a four-second budget, after which the remaining users are shown by ID, and a 429 on one member lookup pauses every member lookup in that guild (cooldowns are kept per Discord route bucket, not per full path).
 Only Discord CDN URLs are produced, and avatar hashes are checked before being put in one.
 The rollup is cached per guild (`DefaultStatsCacheTTL`, one minute, collapsed with